Greatest Literature banner

 Dracula: Dead and Loving It (1995): Film, 90 minutes; director Mel Brooks; writers Brooks, Rudy De Luca, Steve Haberman; featuring Leslie Neilsen, Steve Weber, Brooks, Harvey Korman, Anne Bancroft

-Given he's such an iconic figure in literature and cinema, it took long enough for the Dracula parodies to start appearing.
+Given the aristocratic vampire is such an iconic figure in literature and cinema, it took long enough for parodies of Dracula to start appearing.

 There was Bela Lugosi poking fun at his image as one of the villains in 1948's Abbott and Costello Meet Frankenstein, but that hardly counts—so to speak.